Skip to main content

 5. Under How do you want to receive this notification?, select Email.

-Each notification includes the following details about the pipeline run:
+Each completion alert includes the following details about the pipeline run:

 • Project name